There is a predetermined concept going on among students, marketers, and businesses these days— HARD WORK vs SMART WORK.

 “Self-belief and hard work will always earn you success.”— Virat Kohli

 “With hard work and effort, you can achieve anything.”— Antoine Griezmann

 “I believe that anyone can be what they want to be; it just comes down to hard work.”— Kiesza

 “For every two minutes of glamour, there are eight hours of hard work.”—Jessica Savitch

 “There is no substitute for hard work.
 Never give up.
 Never stop believing.
 Never stop fighting.”— Hope Hicks

 For most of the people, the hard work is to work strongly on a task and complete it with maximum efficiency.
 To become successful, one needs to put all their efforts and energy into it.

-For a few people, hard work is giving up on every distraction or things and pay all the attention and focus on the goal that has been set.
+For a few people, hard work is giving up on every distraction or thing and paying all the attention and focus on the goal that has been set.

 What is the difference between Hard Work and Smart Work?